 The ad breached BCAP Code rules 3.1 3.1 Advertisements must not materially mislead or be likely to do so.
 (Misleading advertising), 3.9 3.9 Broadcasters must hold documentary evidence to prove claims that the audience is likely to regard as objective and that are capable of objective substantiation.
 The ASA may regard claims as misleading in the absence of adequate substantiation.
-(Substantiation), 3.10 3.10 Advertisements must state significant limitations and qualifications.
-Qualifications may clarify but must not contradict the claims that they qualify.
-(Qualification) and 3.18 3.18 Price statements must not mislead by omission, undue emphasis or distortion.
-They must relate to the product or service depicted in the advertisement.
-(Prices).
+(Substantiation) and 3.12 3.12 Advertisements must not mislead by exaggerating the capability or performance of a product or service.
+(Exaggeration).

 The ad must not be broadcast again in its current form.
 We told the advertisers not to imply that there was an improvement in the quality of a product unless they held supporting evidence, and to ensure that their advertising clearly communicated the standard of quality that would be achieved.